aubreyrjones/lemon-py/README.md

 "value" tokens are defined by a regular expression, and are returned with both a token code and a text value.
-A single sub-match may be specified, and if present will be used to extract the submatch as the token's value.
+A single sub-match may be specified, and if present will be used to extract the sub-match as the token's value.
 No type conversions are applied, all values are returned as strings.

-Value token patterns are checked in the same order they are defined with `add_value_type`, which is the same order they're specified in the `@lexdef` block.
+Value token patterns are checked in the same order they're specified in the `@lexdef` block.
 Typically this means you should specify longer, more specific patterns first; and then shorter, or more generic patterns after.
 For instance, to keep your `INT_LITERAL` from always eating the first part of a `FLOAT_LITERAL` (resulting in subsequent lex or parse errors), define the floating-point literal (with mandatory decimal point) _before_ the integer literal.

 NOTE: All regular expressions are currently matched *without* case sensitivity.